lmapii/run-clang-tidy/readme.md

 The [build root](#the-build-root-and-compile_commandsjson) containing the compilation database is typically not fixed; each build might use a different output folder and tools may be installed in different directories (e.g., if executed as part of a CI chain).

 Therefore the command-line option `--build-root` allows to specify the build directory when invoking this script, overriding, e.g., a default directory specified in the configuration `.json` file.

+## Suppressing warnings

+By default, warnings issued by `clang-tidy` are output on each run, unless the command-line option `--suppress-warnings` is used.

+> **Remark:** `clang-tidy` warnings do not affect the return code of `run-clang-tidy`, regardless of whether or not they are part of the output.
+Use your `.clang-tidy` file to transform warnings into errors in case the execution should fail, e.g., by specifying `WarningsAsErrors`.

 # Use-cases